Jana Malik: Personal life

-She was born in Lahore on 26 April 1974.
+She was born in Lahore on 29 April 1981.

 She was married to Nouman Javaid on 2 September 2016.
 The couple divorced in March 2017.

 Career

 Jana started her career as an actress in PTV when she was thirteen years old.
 She made her debut with the serial Reizgar aired on PTV Home.
-After that she was seen in Maigh Malhaar and then acted in a children's musical show Aangan Aangan Tarey on PTV.
+After that, she was seen in Maigh Malhaar and then acted in a children's musical show Aangan Aangan Tarey on PTV.
 She also appeared in an Urdu language film Muhafiz in 1998 with Nadeem and Saud.
-Presently, she is being seen on different TV channels and in television serials.
-She played lead role in Aiteraaf in 2011 on ARY Digital.
-The next serials in which she starred in includes, Kis Din Mera Viyah Howay Ga, Ek Tamanna Lahasil Si, Mor Mahal and Marzi.
+She is being seen on different TV channels and in television serials.
+She played a lead role in Aiteraaf in 2011 on ARY Digital.
+The next serials in which she starred in include Kis Din Mera Viyah Howay Ga, Ek Tamanna Lahasil Si, Mor Mahal and Marzi.
 From 2017 to 2019, she starred in Geo Kahani's hit series Naagin.